 We currently support basic authentication with the same

-root user and password that you use to log into the Cloud UI.
+admin user and password that you use to log into the Cloud UI.
 The credentials are provided when you install Elastic Cloud Enterprise on your first host and can also be retrieved separately.

 Future versions of Elastic Cloud Enterprise will support additional authentication methods and multiple users.

-You can interact with a specific cluster directly from the Cloud UI without having to authenticate again.
+You can interact with a specific Elasticsearch cluster directly from the Cloud UI without having to authenticate again.
 This access is limited to the specific cluster and only for cluster-related API calls.
 You cannot make platform changes from here.

 - Log into the Cloud UI.

-- Go to the Console page.
+- From the Elasticsearch menu, go to the Console page.